reactor/.github/CONTRIBUTING.md

 ### Importing and following the Reactor Code Style

+Please carefully follow the whitespace and formatting conventions already present in the codebase.
+Avoid reformatting whole files in favour of changed lines only.

-Using your IDE code style support: some projects like reactor-core have an exported configuration included.
-The `reactor-core` one can be considered a default for all projects in the reactor organization.
+You might want to rely on your IDE's code style support: some projects include an exported configuration.
+`reactor-netty` uses `editorconfig` for instance.

+If you cannot find any particular instructions below, `reactor-core` style would be a good default for most reactor projects.

+#### Reactor-Netty code style configuration

+If your editor supports [editorconfig](https://editorconfig.org/), then it should pick up formatter configuration automatically.

+That standard is pretty narrow in scope, but allows custom parameters to be added to the config file.
+`IntelliJ` has way finer formatter configuration, which it can write to / read from the editorconfig file.
+It is the case for reactor-netty.

+#### Reactor-Core code style configuration

 Eclipse users can import the content of `$PROJECT_DIR/codequality/eclipse`